bmann/bmcgarden/_notes/MiniPC Z-Space Server.md

 ```

 OK, Ventoy installed.
 I thought [[Unraid]] would have an ISO, but the whole point is to have bootable USB, so they don't support that.
 I guess I'll go buy a USB key for this!

+### Unraid
+Going to try out [[Unraid]].

+Bought 2x [Lexar JumpDrive D400 128GB](https://www.lexar.com/product/lexar-jumpdrive-dual-drive-d400-usb-3-1-type-c/) from London Drugs and used the MacOS installer.

+Spent like 20 minutes trying to get it to boot with various settings on [[MiniPC PL63]], found various hints on forums that turning off ASUS Fast Boot makes things works.

+It also helps if you didn't accidentally swap the empty USB key for the formatted one!

+Actually getting Unraid installed was pretty much all automatic.
+I ended up buying a basic license for it, and am now poking around the web interface.

+It looks like a very robust system, BUT, I don't think it's a good fit for the [[MiniPC PL63]], which only has Thunderbolt 4 as expansion.
+The Unraid devs strongly recommend against USB-C connected storage.

+Their home page has this very interesting [LincStation N1 NAS](https://www.lincplustech.com/products/lincstation-n1-network-attached-storage) as one example, listed at $399USD.
 ## August 1st, 2024

 [[MiniPC PL63]] got wiped and Ubuntu Server installed.